Cameroonian Pidgin English

 Cameroonian Pidgin English, or Cameroonian Creole (Wes Cos, from West Coast), is a language variety of Cameroon.
 It is also known as Kamtok (from 'Cameroon-talk').
 It is primarily spoken in the North West and South West English speaking regions.
-Five varieties are currently recognised:
+Cameroonian Pidgin English is an English-based creole language.
+Approximately 5% of Cameroonians are native speakers of the language, while an estimated 50% of the population speak it in some form.